 Expert Testimony Generally Required

-To establish a prima facie case for a medical malpractice lawsuit in Iowa, plaintiffs must show evidence that establishes the applicable standard of care, demonstrate this standard has been violated, and develop a causal relationship between the violation and the alleged harm.
+To establish a prima facie case for a medical malpractice lawsuit in Iowa, plaintiffs must demonstrate that they have established the applicable standard of care, show that this standard has been violated, and establish a causal relationship between the violation and the alleged harm.

 The only exceptions are malpractice lawsuits where a breach of the standard of care would be obvious to laypersons or the doctor admits the breach.
 But you will likely still need an expert (or a treating doctor according to this 2022 case) to prove a causal connection between the harm suffered and the negligence.